DeschutesDesignGroupLLC/perscom-docs/docs/components/specialties.md

 - `view:specialty` Can view a specialty.
 - `create:specialty` Can create a new specialty.
-- `update:specialty` Can update an existing specialty.
+- `update:specialty` Can update a specialty.
-- `delete:specialty` Can delete an existing specialty.
+- `delete:specialty` Can delete a specialty.